Arthur George Peart: Military career

 Peart was commissioned into the Royal Engineers in 1935.
 In 1938, he was posted to Singapore, and in 1940 was promoted to Captain, second-in-command of an independent company for Commando-type service in southern Norway.

 In 1941, as a Major, Peart was granted command of a field company but soon joined the operational planning branch of the War Office in late 1942.
 In early 1944, Peart undertook a series of foreign assignments in Ceylon, Burma, Singapore and Hong Kong as part of Lord Mountbatten's staff as a Lieutenant Colonel.
 Later that year, he worked closely with Winston Churchill in orchestrating the D-Day landings.

 After the war, Peart was in charge of the rehabilitation of Singapore and, in 1947, was awarded an O.B.E. for his services in Ceylon, Burma, Singapore and Hong Kong.

 In 1966, Peart was posted as a Major General with an overseas posting but chose retirement instead.

 Retirement

 Peart became a director of a civil engineering firm in the Midlands, specialising in building bridges, multistorey car parks and opencast coalmining, before moving to Lymington.
 He subsequently built up one of the finest stamp collections of the West Indies, becoming an authority on the Queen Victoria Leeward Islands' stamps and postmarks, about which he gave lectures and wrote a number of reference books.
 The entire collection was stolen during a comprehensive burglary in 1990 — on Easter Sunday, on his birthday, whilst he was at church.

-Due to a trapped nerve, Peart gradually become wheelchair bound.
+Due to a trapped nerve, Peart gradually became unable to walk.
 Ten years later, he moved to Court Lodge nursing home where he died peacefully in his sleep on 11 March 1999.